 Since sergers cut texture as they go, they make a ton of garbage, and your serger can move toward becoming invade with lighten rapidly.
 A regular cleaning brush can help with this, yet it won’t get the majority of the dusts in the alcoves and crevices of your machine.
 You can’t generally observe it here, yet there’s a great deal of lighten behind the loopers and toward the sides of the machine.
 I brush out my serger each time I utilize it, yet a ton of cushion still gathers.
 The brush connection functioned admirably to wipe out the base and sides of the machine, and also the feed dog/blade zone.

-You can also use a mini vacuum to clean your sewing machine.
+You can also use a mini vacuum or handheld vacuums to clean your sewing machine.
 An USB powered mini vacuum will really work well.
 You can connect the mini vacuum to the mobile charging vacuum.
 Just remove the thread from the sewing machine and clean it with the soft cloth.
 Remove the presser foot and needle and remove the stitch plate.
 Remove the bobbin case and take out the bobbin.
 You can use the small brush to clean the bobbin.
 Now use the mini vacuum.
 The flexible tip on the vacuum can reach most of the tight spots.
 Now the do the rest work with the small brush.
 Then oil the sewing machine if needed.
 Put the presser foot back on and a new needle in… and you’re good to go.
 You need to clean your sewing machine once in a week.